Virginia's 5th congressional district

-Historically, the 5th was one of the first districts of Virginia to turn Republican in presidential elections – though unlike the 6th where the decisive factor was ticket-splitting by Byrd Organization Democrats, here the decisive factor was the growth of middle-class Republicanism in the Charlottesville metropolitan area.
-In the decade preceding the Voting Rights Act, these were joined by a significant proportion of Virginia’s limited and almost entirely white electorate who preferred conservative positions on black civil rights.
+Historically, the 5th was one of the first districts of Virginia to turn Republican in presidential elections.
+Southside was one of the fountainheads for the Byrd Organization, and the region's Democrats began splitting their tickets in presidential elections as early as the 1930s.
+Large portions of the area's limited and almost entirely white electorate who preferred conservative positions on black civil rights supported either Republicans or "States' Rights" nominees Strom Thurmond and Thomas Coleman Andrews.
 The district was to be one of two in Virginia which gave a plurality of the vote to segregationist George Wallace in 1968, and has never supported a Democrat for president since Harry S. Truman in 1948.

-However, the district was continuously represented in Congress by fairly conservative Democrats until Virgil H. Goode Jr. switched parties, first to independent and then to Republican.
+Despite this, the congressional seat remained in the hands of Democrats who were very conservative even by Virginia standards.
+This ended in 1999, when Virgil Goode became an independent; he became a Republican in 2002.
 In 2008, Democrat Tom Perriello defeated Goode with significant Democratic down-ballot coattails from the Obama campaign.
 Republican Robert Hurt defeated Perriello in 2010, going on to serve three terms.
 After Hurt left office, the district continued to elect Republicans, including Tom Garrett, Denver Riggleman, who both served one term, and Bob Good, who was re-elected in 2022.
+However, Republican State Senator John McGuire successfully primaried Good in June 2024 and won the general election.

+Redistricting after the 2020 census added Lynchburg to the district; most of its suburbs have been in the 5th for decades.
+It was also pushed as far east as Hanover County on Richmond's northern fringe.